| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Demons (fallen angels)

 16:14 "they are spirits of demons, performing signs" It is very interesting to note that these signs and wonders will lead all unbelievers astray, but not even the least of the children of God (cf. Rev. 13:13; Matt.
 24:24; Mark 13:22; 2 Thess.
 2:9-11).
-This last literary unit (the bowls) is a comparison between what will happen to the children of God and what will happen to the inhabitants of the earth.
-Christ speaks words of truth, righteousness, and mercy to bring peace to the earth, but the demonic frog spirits speak lies and gathers the nations for war.
+This last literary unit (the bowls) is a comparison between what will happen to the children of God and what will happen to the inhabitants of either Palestine or the earth.
+Christ speaks words of truth, righteousness, and mercy to bring peace to the earth, but the demonic frog spirits (possibly the fanatic false messiahs in the temple in A.D.
+69-70) speak lies and gather the nations for war.

 ▣ "which go out to the kings of the whole world" This may be an allusion to Ps.
 2:2, which forms the imagery of these last chapters of Revelation.